rosszurowski/rosszurowski.com/src/content/log/2019-outlets-as-a-creative-tool/index.md

 Barring medication, the next best thing was keeping a dream journal.

 To lucid dream you need to be able to recognize that you're in a dream while it's happening.
-You have notice where you are.
+You have to notice where you are.
 Normally your brain forgets dreams within a few minutes of waking up.
-And I suppose after a lifetime of ignoring dreams, your brain gets good at forgetting about them.
+And I suppose after a lifetime of ignoring dreams, your brain gets good at forgetting about them.=

-So to counter-act this, lucid dreamers keep a dream journal where each morning they write down what they dreamt about last night.
+To counter-act our tendency to forget, lucid dreamers keep a dream journal where each morning they write down what they dreamt about last night.
 It starts out difficult.
 You struggle to recall basic details like where you were, or how many dreams you had.
 But over time it gets easier and easier.

 It's a practice of nudging your brain saying, "hey you, brain, this is important stuff, don't forget it."
 And your brain picks up on that.

 I love this idea because it seems true for so many things.

 As a graphic designer, so much of design school felt like the same process.
 Assignment after assignment helping you to say, "hey, eyes, look out for the odd blobs of whitespace in this poster/typeface/book layout.
-It's important stuff, don't forget it."
+It's important stuff, don't pass over it."
+Much of the practice of photography is the same. "hey, eyes, notice where the color and angle and intensity of the light."
+It always starts out hard, which is why the first step of any art is learning to see.

-That's the third important quality of outlets, that they **focus the world around you**, and help you notice things.
-Snippets of conversation turn into story ideas; odd situations in your work life turn into the syllabus.
+This is the third important quality of outlets, that they **focus the world around you**.
+Light falling on bedsheets becomes a photograph; snippets of conversation turn into story ideas; odd situations in your work life turn into a syllabus.
 Having an outlet focuses everyday life into a discrete output.

+Imagine a hobby you've been doing for many years.
+Now, imagine someone asked you to teach a class about it.
+All of a sudden you have a space to fill, a reason to reflect on your experiences, and a pedagogy to develop.

 In a sense, the best way to get better at a certain kind of work seems to be to craft your own outlet for it.
+After all, making exposes you to the [adjacent possibles](https://www.practicallyefficient.com/2010/09/28/the-adjacent-possible.html) in any field, so choosing your outlets determines the futures you're working towards.

 People who produce the most interesting work are often the product of the diversity of their outlets.

-After all, making exposes you to the [adjacent possibles](https://www.practicallyefficient.com/2010/09/28/the-adjacent-possible.html) in any field, so choosing your outlets determines the futures you're working towards.
+All this said, I wonder if creating a good venue for work is as much part of the work as sitting down itself.
+And just as there's an art to asking a good question or making a good bowl, there's an art to crafting good outlets.

 ### Designing Outlets

-Creating an effective place for creative work to realize itself is almost more work than the work itself.

-Just as there's an art to asking a good question or making a good bowl, there's an art to crafting good outlets.

-### Where outlets come from

-> We lose that life which remains unarticulated.<br />
-> — Lewis Hyde, _The Gift_

-> If you bring forth what is inside of you, what you bring forth will save you.
-If you don’t bring forth what is inside of you, what you bring forth can destroy you.
-> — Anne Lamott, _Bird by Bird_

 For most people, I'd guess that many outlets in our life are made by others: